genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 gnrjsversion
 ------------

-    * Description: Genro Javascript libraries compatible with the relative Dojo version (type: number).
+    * Description: Genro javascript libraries compatible with the relative Dojo version (type: number).
     * Default value: the value you specify in the :ref:`siteconfig_jslib` tag of your :ref:`sites_siteconfig`.
       If you didn't specify it, the default value is '11' (i.e: Genro JS libraries compatible with Dojo 1.1)
     * Example::